Coca-Cola: Access to Physical Documents

 A former Coca-Cola executive assistant was convicted of conspiring to steal trade secrets and sell classified documents to rival Pepsi for at least $1.5 million.

-Williams stole 14 pages of documents marked as “Classified Confidential” and “Classified Restricted” along with sample products not yet launched by Coca-Cola, as part of a conspiracy to sell them to Pepsi or “the highest bidder”.
+Williams stole 14 pages of documents marked as “Classified Confidential” and “Classified Restricted,” along with sample products not yet launched by Coca-Cola, as part of a conspiracy to sell them to Pepsi or “the highest bidder”.
 Williams had two prior arrests.

 The conspiracy was shut down after Pepsi warned Coca-Cola it had received a letter in May 2006 offering trade secrets.
 The FBI launched an undercover investigation, finding video of Williams “going through multiple files, looking for documents, and stuffing them into bags”.
-Williams was sentenced to eight years in federal prison, and because of the incident Coke’s CEO executed a comprehensive review of its security procedures.
+Williams was sentenced to eight years in federal prison, and because of the incident Coca-Cola’s CEO executed a comprehensive review of its security procedures.